 Through partnership, collaboration and innovation Janus' programs are changing lives and building futures.

 Few situations put a young person at greater risk than being homeless where they face exploitation, abuse and violence.
 For well over a quarter of a century our homeless youth programs known as Willamette Bridge have been at the forefront of services providing thousands of youth with an accessible and supportive path out of homelessness each year.

 Part of Portland’s Homeless Youth Continuum, our homeless youth services include street outreach, assessment, emergency and short-term shelter, transitional and independent housing and case management.

 Responding to the changing needs of runaway youth and their families through collaboration in order to maximize community resources has been a hallmark of Harry’s Mother since 1976.
 The crisis triage center model at Harry’s Mother includes three distinct but highly integrated arms of service under a single umbrella creating a 24-hour coordinated system of care for thousands of youth and families in crisis that provides immediate access to service regardless of which “door” they enter.

 The recognition that Southwest Washington had no community-based services to help homeless and runaway at-risk youth and their families led to the opening of the area’s first-ever emergency shelter in 1996.
-That first step to provide safety off the streets and help for Southwest Washington youth ages 9 to 17 and their families, has grown into a coordinated continuum of services that today includes street outreach, a day-time drop-in center, two emergency shelters and housing programs that now serve thousands of young people and their families from across the Southwest Washington region every year.
+That first step to provide safety off the streets and help for Southwest Washington youth ages 9 to 17 and their families, has grown into a coordinated continuum of services that today includes street outreach, a day-time drop-in center, an emergency shelter and housing programs that now serve thousands of young people and their families from across the Southwest Washington region every year.

 For over four decades Janus has worked with Oregon’s Department of Human Services and the Oregon Youth Authority to help abused and neglected youth between the ages of 13 to 24 rebuild their lives through community-based residential treatment programs that are recognized in and out of Oregon for their successful outcomes.